devajsanghvi15/devajsanghvi15.github.io/README.md

 **DSA Used, Design Technique and Performance Analysis**
 * Tries: Tree data structure, Prefix tree
-  * Time Complexity: O(L) for insertion, deletion, and lookup operations, where L is the length of the key (typically a word)
+  * Time Complexity: O(L) for insertion, deletion, and lookup operations, where L is the length of the key (typically a word).
-  * Space Complexity: O(ALPHABET_SIZE * L) where ALPHABET_SIZE is the number of possible characters and L is the length of the key
+  * Space Complexity: O(ALPHABET_SIZE * L) where ALPHABET_SIZE is the number of possible characters and L is the length of the key.

 [Code for Tries](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/trie.cpp){:target="_blank"}